Saving Daily Data in CSV Using Batch Process

 3. Enter the Title and Identifier

-First, enter the title and identifier.
-Enter the following:
+First, enter the title and identifier as follows:

 • Title: topics daily export